BaronLip/Emmas_Challenge/README.md

+#### ABOUT:
+This was a coding challenge shared with me from Emma.
+I decided to take the challenge on myself for practice.

 #### STEPS:
 - Add cancel functionality to editModal.
 - Break out code into modules.
 - Complete CSS so it's not completely janky.

 #### LEARNINGS:
 - CSS insertBefore.